-6. There is water ice everywhere
+8. There is water everywhere

-That said, we've spotted water ice all over the solar system.
-It's in permanently shadowed craters on Mercury and the moon, although we don't know if there's enough to support colonies in those places.
+Water can be found as ice in permanently shadowed craters on Mercury and the moon, although we don't know if there's enough to support prospective human colonies in those places.
 Mars also has ice at its poles, in frost and likely below the surface dust.
-Even smaller bodies in the solar system have ice – Jupiter's moon Europa, Saturn's moon Enceladus, and the dwarf planet Ceres, among others.
+Even smaller bodies in the solar system have ice: Saturn's moon Enceladus, and the dwarf planet Ceres, among others.

-7. Spacecraft have visited every planet
+9. Spacecraft have visited every planet

 We've been exploring space for more than 60 years, and have been lucky enough to get close-up pictures of dozens of celestial objects.
 Most notably, we've sent spacecraft to all of the planets in our solar system — Mercury, Venus, Earth, Mars, Jupiter, Saturn, Uranus and Neptune — as well as two dwarf planets, Pluto and Ceres.

-9. Mercury is still shrinking
+11. Mercury is still shrinking

 For many years, scientists believed that Earth was the only tectonically active planet in the solar system.
 That changed after the Mercury Surface, Space Environment, Geochemistry and Ranging (MESSENGER) spacecraft did the first orbital mission at Mercury, mapping the entire planet in high definition and getting a look at the features on its surface.

-10. There are mountains on Pluto
+12. There are mountains on Pluto

 Among the astounding discoveries were icy mountains that are 11,000 feet (3,300 meters) high, indicating that Pluto must have been geologically active as little as 100 million years ago.
 But geological activity requires energy, and the source of that energy inside Pluto is a mystery.
 The sun is too far away from Pluto to generate enough heat for geological activity, and there are no large planets nearby that could have caused such disruption with gravity.

-11. Pluto has a bizarre atmosphere
+13. Pluto has a bizarre atmosphere

 Scientists found about 20 layers in Pluto's atmosphere that are both cooler and more compact than expected.
 This affects calculations for how quickly Pluto loses its nitrogen-rich atmosphere to space.
-NASA's New Horizons team found that tons of nitrogen gas escape the dwarf planet by the hour, but somehow Pluto is able to constantly resupply that lost nitrogen.
+NASA's New Horizons team found that tons of nitrogen gas escape the dwarf planet by the hour, but somehow Pluto can constantly resupply that lost nitrogen.
 The dwarf planet is likely creating more of it through geological activity.

-13. Jupiter's Great Red Spot is shrinking
+15. Jupiter's Great Red Spot is shrinking

-14. Most comets are spotted with a sun-gazing telescope
+16. Most comets are spotted with a sun-gazing telescope

 Comets used to be the province of amateur astronomers, who spent night after night scouring the skies with telescopes.
-While some professional observatories also made discoveries while viewing comets, that really began to change with the launch of the Solar and Heliospheric Observatory (SOHO) in 1995.
+While some professional observatories also made discoveries while viewing comets, that began to change with the launch of the Solar and Heliospheric Observatory (SOHO) in 1995.

-15. There may be a huge planet at the edge of the solar system
+17. There may be a huge planet at the edge of the solar system